pierstu/braids_tht/README.md

 # files

-Each folder consist in `braids` and `braids_bootloader`subfolders, containing _all_ build files: bootloaders, hex firmwares, wav firmwares.
+Every folder consists in `/braids` and `/braids_bootloader`subfolders, containing the built files in their respective dirs, with wav and hex firmwares for each.

 - ### [/braids-stock-tht-build](https://github.com/pierstu/braids_tht/tree/master/braids-stock-tht-build)